ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * “Collector” should be the agent’s name.
 Fill in the name, hit Tab and you will see a popup; you may have to select the collector if there’s more than one choice.
 * **Neat Tip:** Click “Copy2All” next to the field you entered the collector’s name into and Arctos will automatically assign that name to all the required fields on the current data sheet.

-**Other IDs**
-* The only time you need to enter anything in this section is when you have preserved embryos taken from a specimen.
-* If that is the case the PARENT’S information goes here.

 **Identification**
 * “Scientific Name” allows you to type in all or part of the specimen’s scientific name.
 Then press the Tab button and a small window will pop up with a list of all scientific names relating to what you typed in.